 For prevention of heartworm disease, the veterinary medicinal product must be applied at regular monthly intervals during the time of the year when mosquitoes (the intermediate hosts which carry and transmit heartworm larvae) are present.
-The veterinary medicinal product may be administered throughout the year or at least 1 month before the first expected exposure to mosquitoes.
+The veterinary medicinal product may be administered throughout the year.
+The first dose may be given after first possible exposure to mosquitoes, but not more than one month after this exposure.
 Treatment should continue at regular monthly intervals until 1 month after the last exposure to mosquitoes.

 In non-endemic areas there should be no risk of ferrets having heartworm.
-Therefore they can be treated without special precautions.
+Therefore, they can be treated without special precautions.

-Method of administration:
+Method of administration

+External use.

-- 1. Remove the pipette from its packaging.
-Hold the pipette in an upright position, twist and pull the cap off. - 2.
-Turn the cap around and place the other end of the cap back on the pipette.
-Push and twist the cap to break the seal, then remove the cap from the pipette. - 3.
-Part the coat on the animal's neck at the base of the skull until the skin is visible.
-Place the tip of the pipette onto the skin and squeeze the pipette several times to empty its contents completely and directly onto the skin in one spot.
-Avoid contact between the veterinary medicinal product and your fingers.
+Remove one pipette from the package.
+Then hold the pipette in an upright position, and twist and pull off the cap.
+Reverse the cap and use it to twist and remove the seal from the pipette, as shown.

+Part the fur on the animal's neck at the base of the skull until the skin is visible.
+Place the tip of the pipette on the skin and squeeze the pipette firmly several times to empty its contents directly onto the skin.
 Application at the base of the skull will minimise the opportunity for the animal to lick the veterinary medicinal product.
-The veterinary medicinal product should only be applied to undamaged skin.
+Apply only to undamaged skin.